Diocese of Saint-Dié: The French Revolution

 Even before it directed its attention to the Church directly, the National Constituent Assembly attacked the institution of monasticism.
 On 13 February 1790. it issued a decree which stated that the government would no longer recognize solemn religious vows taken by either men or women.
 In consequence, Orders and Congregations which lived under a Rule were suppressed in France.
 Members of either sex were free to leave their monasteries or convents if they wished, and could claim an appropriate pension by applying to the local municipal authority.

 The Assembly ordered the replacement of political subdivisions of the ancien régime with subdivisions called "departments", to be characterized by a single administrative city in the center of a compact area.
 The decree was passed on 22 December 1789, the boundaries fixed on 26 February 1790, with the institution to be effective on 4 March 1790.
 A new department was created called "Vosges," and Epinal was fixed as its administrative center.
 The National Constituent Assembly then, on 6 February 1790, instructed its ecclesiastical committee to prepare a plan for the reorganization of the clergy.
 At the end of May, its work was presented as a draft Civil Constitution of the Clergy, which, after vigorous debate, was approved on 12 July 1790.
 There was to be one diocese in each department, requiring the suppression of approximately fifty dioceses.
 The diocese of Vosges was assigned to the "Metropole de l'Est", with its metropolitan seated in Besançon.
 Unusually, the bishop of the diocese should have had his seat in Épinal, but in the case of Vosges it was allowed to remain in Saint-Dié.

 In the Civil Constitution of the Clergy, the National Constituent Assembly also abolished cathedral chapters, canonicates, prebends, chapters and dignities of collegiate churches, chapters of both secular and regular clergy of both sexes, and abbeys and priories whether existing under a Rule or held in commendam.

 Bishops and parish priests were to be elected, by the same carefully limited and selected bodies as elected the regional civil authorities.
-Since the legitimate Bishop Bartholomée Louis Martin de Chaumont refused to take the required oaths to the Civil Constitution of the Clergy and to the Constitution of Ye,ar III, he was deposed by the National Assembly, an act which the assembly was not canonically empowered to perform.
+Since the legitimate Bishop Bartholomée Louis Martin de Chaumont refused to take the required oaths to the Civil Constitution of the Clergy and to the Constitution of Year III, he was deposed by the National Assembly, an act which the assembly was not canonically empowered to perform.
 An election was held at Épinal on 27 February 1791, which chose the director of the seminary, Mgr.
 Louis Demange, who declined; on March 1, therefore, the electors chose Jean-Antoine Maudru, the curé of Aydollies, who was consecrated in Paris on 21 March.
 He spent the period from Easter to October 1791 in Saint-Dié.
 During the Reign of Terror, Maudru was arrested as a counter-revolutionary and taken to Paris, where he was condemned to death.
 The deposition and execution of Robespierre on 9 Thermidor (27 July 1794) saved Maudru's life, though he was kept in prison for another six months before release.